Back up and restore operating system with Norton Ghost

 Select backup file to restore

-Select the hard disk to recover from the backup file.
+Please choose the hard disk you want to restore from the backup file.

 Choose disk to restore

-Select the partition to recover.
-Note: do not select the partition containing the backup file.
+Choose the partition to restore.
+Please make sure not to select the partition that contains the backup file.

 Choose partition to restore